heroroy/MCP-Net/README.md

 ## 📊 Dataset

 * The original ultrasound dataset of MCP joints cannot be redistributed due to clinical privacy.
-* A **toy demo dataset** is provided via `notebooks/setup_demo_data.py` to validate installation and run pipeline tests.
+* A **toy demo dataset** is provided via `MCP_arthritis` to validate and run pipeline tests.
-* For real experiments, please follow the instructions in the manuscript for dataset access.
+* For real experiments, please mail to rtewari4891@gmail.com to access the dataset.

 ---